sunzenshen/go-build-your-own-lisp/slides/README.md

 install the [go present](https://godoc.org/golang.org/x/tools/present) tool and run the “present” program in this directory.

-At the time, the command for installation was
+The command for installing the present tool was:
 ```
 go get code.google.com/p/go.tools/cmd/present
 ```
 ... but Google Code was being decommissioned at the time of this writing.